 Summary of results

-The results from this systematic review provide little evidence that an increase of total fibre intake has an impact on blood pressure, however higher doses of individual fibre types, in particular beta-glucans, significantly reduce systolic and diastolic blood pressure in healthy individuals.
-Higher total fibre was significantly associated with lower blood pressure with each 1g increase in total fibre associated with 0.2 mmHg reduction in SBP and 0.12 mmHg reduction in DBP, however this was largely driven by one study by Landin[28] et al which reported dramatic reductions in blood pressure with a very high dose of 30g of fibre.
-The association between fibre dose and blood pressure was not significant when this study was excluded (data not shown).
+The results from this systematic review provide little evidence that an increase of total fibre intake has an impact on blood pressure.
+However, higher doses of individual fibre types, in particular beta-glucans, significantly reduce systolic and diastolic blood pressure in healthy individuals.
+Higher total fibre was significantly associated with lower blood pressure with each 1g increase in total fibre associated with 0.2 mmHg reduction in SBP and 0.12 mmHg reduction in DBP, but this was largely driven by one study[28] which reported substantial reductions in blood pressure with very high doses (30g) of fibre.
+Notably, the association between fibre dose and blood pressure was not significant when this study was excluded.

 In general, the studies included in the review reported reductions in systolic and diastolic blood pressure in both groups but larger reductions were reported from participants with a higher beta-glucan intake.
 Systolic and diastolic blood pressure were 2.7 and 1.5 mmHg lower respectively in the higher beta-glucan group.
-Weight loss was 0.5kg higher, on average, for participants taking beta-glucans in the three studies where weight was reported and therefore some of the reduction in blood pressure may be partly due to weight loss.
-However it is unlikely that the improvements in blood pressure can be completely explained by weight loss as studies involving alternative types of fibre did not result in similar benefits in blood pressure.
+Weight loss was 0.5kg higher, on average, for participants taking beta-glucans in the three studies where weight was reported and therefore some of the reduction in blood pressure may, partly, be due to weight loss.
+It is unlikely, however, that the improvements in blood pressure can be completely explained by weight loss as studies involving alternative types of fibre did not result in similar benefits in blood pressure.

 For the trials reporting significant blood pressure reduction due to beta-glucans, the supplement dose provided to participants in the intervention varied from 4 g to 15 g, however, in studies with a larger supplement, participants reduced intake of fibre from other sources and therefore differences in soluble fibre over the whole day varied only from 4 to 7 g for studies where this was reported.
-There was no evidence that the difference in dose of beta-glucans was important although the actual difference was not reported in all studies.
+There was no evidence that the difference in the dose of beta-glucans was important although the actual difference was not reported in all studies.

 Mechanisms